enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 14 - Brain Connectivity.md

 So show the diff.

 ![[Pasted image 20220721175153.png]]
-This equation models the BOLDr Y of the prefrontal cortex, using the psychophysical response of the hippocampus (the seed region) XPsy
+This equation models the BOLDr Y of the prefrontal cortex, using the psychophysical response of the hippocampus (the seed region) XPsych and XPhysio.
+In this model, By combining the change in condition (Remembering  a maze or not.
+0 1) with the physiological response of another brain region  (The HDR*)